RenderKit/embree/doc/src/compilation.md

 also use TBB inside your application.
 Optionally you can disable TBB in Embree through the `EMBREE_TASKING_SYSTEM` CMake variable.

-Embree supports the Intel® SPMD Program Compiler (ISPC), which allows straightforward parallelization of an entire renderer.
-If you do not want to use ISPC then you can disable `EMBREE_ISPC_SUPPORT` in CMake.
-Otherwise, download and install the ISPC binaries (we have tested ISPC version 1.9.1) from [ispc.github.io](https://ispc.github.io/downloads.html).
-After installation, put the path to `ispc` permanently into your `PATH` environment variable or you need to correctly set the `ISPC_EXECUTABLE` variable during CMake configuration.
+Embree supports the Intel® Implicit SPMD Program Compiler (Intel® ISPC), which allows straightforward parallelization of an entire renderer.
+If you do not want to use Intel® ISPC then you can disable `EMBREE_ISPC_SUPPORT` in CMake.
+Otherwise, download and install the Intel® ISPC binaries (we have tested Intel® ISPC version 1.9.1) from [ispc.github.io](https://ispc.github.io/downloads.html).
+After installation, put the path to `ispc` permanently into your `PATH` environment variable or you need to correctly set the `EMBREE_ISPC_EXECUTABLE` variable during CMake configuration.

 You additionally have to install CMake 3.1.0 or higher and the developer version of GLUT.